Annual Conference Oct 2013

 To see what took place, speakers etc., click here

-The Project Maths Development Team is pleased to announce that a Maths Conference is being held this year on 15th and 16th November at NUI Maynooth.
+The Project Maths Development Team held a Maths Conference on 15th and 16th November at NUI Maynooth.
 Full details by clicking the web link above

 September 2013 - To all members